-- Played with in a later scene, as the looming creature coming after Owen Wilson and Kari Wuhrer turns out to be a wild boar, not the snake.
+- Played with in a later scene, as the looming creature coming after Gary Dixon and Denise Kalberg turns out to be a wild boar, not the snake.
 She'd turn up later.

 - Instant Drama, Just Add Tracheotomy: The team leader puts on some scuba gear and gets in the water to fix the motor, but is stung by a poisonous wasp which blocks his throat.
 He's quickly hoisted back on board and saved by Sarone, who performs an improptu tracheotomy.
 It's later revealed that he staged the entire incident to manipulate the crew to follow him to the Anaconda's feeding grounds and serve as bait.